samuelkordik/PFT-Calculator/README.md

 Results are produced in simple plain text that is easily selectable so that it can be shared or copy and pasted into a notes document for ongoing tracking of progress in the test.

 Cookies are used to save the age group and gender settings.
+(Cookies don't work presently).

 ## Demo
 [View project here](http://samuelkordik.com/pft)